any-docs/css/content/guides/shapes/using_shape-outside/index.md

 ## The \<basic-shape> type

-The {{cssxref("basic-shape")}} type is used as the value for all of our basic shapes.
+The `basic-shape` type is used as the value for all of our basic shapes.
 This type is a functional notation: the function parentheses contain arguments used to describe the shape.

 The accepted arguments vary depending on the shape you are creating.
 We will cover these in the examples below.